madunclejack/udacityDeepRLP1/Report.md

 The weights are updated using the Adam function, which uses and Adaptive Momentum update rule.
 It is adaptive because it changes the size of the update step based on the size of the gradient.
 It uses momentum to help get the gradient out of local minima and hopefully encourage the network to converge to the global mininum.
 Adam also uses a hyperparmeter $\alpha$ which controls how quickly the updated weights are applied to the network.
 It helps ensure the network eventually converges to the optimal solution as the number of samples goes to infinity.
 The learning rate must decay with time

 # II.
 Improvements to  DQN
-then talk about what things I added to original DQN to make this one (replay buffer, fixed q-targets) The basic DQN is a good place to start, but it did not converge to a solution for this project.
+The basic DQN is a good place to start, but it did not converge to a solution for this project.
 To improve it, I added an Experience Replay Buffer (or Replay Buffer) and changed the algorithm to Double DQN.
 The Replay Buffer stores a number of previous experiences for the agent to resample so it can learn from them again.
 Double DQN helps prevent maximization bias.
 Both concepts are discussed further below.
 ## Experience Replay Buffer
 A replay buffer is a memory bank of previous experiences, stored so the network can resample the experiences for an update.
 The buffer provides a larger sample of experiences to chose from each update step, rather than the select few the agent has encountered at the end of an episode.
 It is beneficial for agent to revisit past experiences because it can often learn more from the same experience.
 Additionally, the experiences are taken from diverse parts of the state space, so they are more indepenently sampled and less correlated.
 Finally, the replay buffer helps ensure the Q-Target is slowly moving so the agent can update better with less risk of diverging.
 The size of the replay buffer is controlled by a hyperparameter.